expo/router/docs/docs/lab/handoff.md

 Handoff between your Mac and iPhone/iPad is not supported in the Expo Go app.
 You must build and install your app on your device.

 If you see the Safari icon in the App Switcher on your iPhone, then it means handoff is not working.
 Ensure you are not using the `?mode=developer` suffix when testing handoff to native.
+Also be sure you're not using the local development server URL, e.g. `http://localhost:8081` as this cannot be used as a valid app site association link, open the running Ngrok URL in your browser to test.

 Ensure your `public/.well-known/apple-app-site-association` file contains the `activitycontinuation` field.